syl20bnr/spacemacs/contrib/iedit/README.md

 - append text to a word on two lines: <kbd>v i w SPC s e J i "toto" ESC ESC</kbd>
 - substitute symbol _with expand-region_: <kbd>SPC v v e S "toto" ESC ESC</kbd>
 - replace symbol with yanked (copied) text _with expand region_: <kbd>SPC v e p ESC ESC</kbd>

-## Todo

-- Make `A` append to the end of the edited region.
-- Make `I` insert to the beginning of the edited region.
-- Make `0` go to the beginning of the edited region.
-- Make `$` go to the end of the edited region.

 [auto-highlight-symbol]: https://github.com/gennad/auto-highlight-symbol
 [iedit]: https://github.com/tsdh/iedit